proknow/proknow-python/docs/api.rst

 API Reference
 =============

 This collection of pages includes a complete API reference.
+For an updated picture of the pieces of the API that have been implemented in the Python SDK, please visit our `Feature List <https://github.com/proknow/proknow-python/wiki/Feature-List>`_ page on the project Wiki.

 .. toctree::